aws-samples/ssr-micro-frontends/README.md

 ```

 After this, you can run ```npm run build-client``` and upload the file in the S3 bucket inside the ```static``` folder.

+### Deleting the Solution

+To delete the projects via AWS Console:

+1. Open the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home) Page and choose a stack, then choose _"Delete"_
+2. Once the confirmation modal appears, choose _"Delete stack"_.
+3. Wait for the CloudFormation stack to finish updating.
+Completion is indicated when the _"Stack status"_ is _"DELETE_COMPLETE"_

+Remember to follow these steps for the UI composer and every micro-frontend stack created.

+To delete a stack via the AWS CLI consult [the documentation](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/delete-stack.html).